Amintore Fanfani: Kidnapping of Aldo Moro

-In January 1978, Andreotti's government fell due to the withdrawal of support from the PCI, which wanted to be directly involved in the government, an hypothesis however rejected by the Christian Democracy.

-In March 1978, the political crisis was overcome by the intervention of Aldo Moro, who proposed a new cabinet, again formed only by Christian Democratic politicians, but with positive confidence votes from the other parties, including Berlinguer's PCI.
-This cabinet was formed on 16 March 1978, the day on which Aldo Moro was kidnapped by the left wing terrorist group known as Red Brigades (BR).
-The dramatic situation which followed brought PCI to vote for Andreotti's cabinet for the sake of what was called "national solidarity", despite its refusal to accept several previous requests.
+In January 1978, Andreotti's government fell due to the withdrawal of support from the PCI, which wanted to be directly involved in the government, an hypothesis rejected by the DC.
+In March 1978, the political crisis was overcome by the intervention of Moro, who proposed a new cabinet, again formed only by DC members but with positive confidence votes from the other parties, including Berlinguer's PCI.
+This cabinet was formed on 16 March 1978, the day of the kidnapping and murder of Moro by the left-wing terrorist group known as Red Brigades (BR).
+The dramatic situation that followed brought PCI to vote in favour of the fourth Andreotti government for the sake of what was called "national solidarity", despite its refusal to accept several previous requests.
 During the kidnapping of his long-time friend but also rival, despite Andreotti and Cossiga's positions, Fanfani did not refuse every possibility of negotiations with the terrorists.
-Moro was killed by the Red Brigades in May 1978.
-Fanfani was the only Christian Democratic leader to be allowed by Moro's family to participate to the funeral.
+Moro was killed by the BR in May 1978.
+Fanfani was the only DC leader to be allowed by Moro's family to participate to the funeral.